apex/up.js/Readme.md

 ## Logging

-Up supports [structured logging](https://up.docs.apex.sh/#guides.mastering_logging.json) in the form of JSON written to stdout.
+Up supports [structured logging](https://up.docs.apex.sh/#guides.mastering_logging.json) in the form of JSON written to stdout, the rest is handled by Up.
 To make this process a bit cleaner, up.js provides a `Logger` as shown here:

 ```js
 const { Logger } = require('up')